 For example, if you're new to strength training, short and sweet workouts might be all you need.
-Meanwhile, intermediate and advanced lifters may need to spend more time in the gym to keep progressing, says Alex Shaw, CPT, a certified personal trainer and adjunct professor at the University of North Texas.
+Meanwhile, intermediate and advanced lifters may need to spend more time in the gym to keep progressing, says certified personal trainer Alex Shaw, CPT.

 Video of the Day